spotinst/help/src/docs/ocean/features/vngs/README.md

 # Virtual Node Groups

-Virtual Node Groups (VNGs) provide a single layer of abstraction that enables users to manage different types of workloads on the same cluster.
+Virtual Node Groups (VNGs) provide a single abstraction layer that enables users to manage different types of workloads on the same cluster.

 Formerly called launch specifications in the Ocean console, VNGs define cloud infrastructure properties and offer a wider feature set for governance mechanisms, scaling attributes, and networking definitions.
-VNGs give users more visibility into resource allocation with a new layer of monitoring.
-VNGs also provide more flexibility to edit and manage settings such as headroom, block device mapping, and maximum nodes.
+They give users more visibility into resource allocation with a new layer of monitoring and provide more flexibility to edit and manage settings such as headroom, block device mapping, and maximum nodes.

 ### Note on Terminology

 A VNG is the same as a launch specification.
-VNG is used throughout Spot documentation, but launch specification may still be used in some places in the API.
-Equivalent terms that are used in the industry include node groups and node pools.
+VNG is used throughout Spot documentation, but launch specifications may still be used in some places in the API.
+Equivalent terms used in the industry include node groups and node pools.

 <img src="/ocean/_media/features-vngs-01.png" width="578" height="69" />